 This feature allows you to set the default priority for new incidents.
 You can adjust the default priority to Low, Medium, High, or Critical.

 Live view of new incidents (for ITSM and ESM service provider administrators only)

 By enabling the live view provides a real-time indication of new incidents.

 Toggle to On to enable the direct communication between requesters and agents via the portal and an inbound chat queue for agents.

 See Chat for administrators for more information and instructions on settings up roles and permissions for Chat.

 Set the visibility of comments added to SWSD incidents by Administrators and Service Agent users, establishing the default setting for any new comments added in the incident view.
 Public comments will be visible to both Service Agent Users and requesters, while Private comments are only visible to Service Agents.
-When commenting, the Administrator and Service Agent users can toggle the visibility of the comment.
+When Incident index tableing, the Administrator and Service Agent users can toggle the visibility of the Incident index table.

 Toggle to On to display the newest comments first in the incident view.
 To reverse the order, switch the toggle to Off.